Johnny-Wubrg/mtg-bans-ui/src/routes/unresolved/+page.md

   appreciated.
 - Block constructed is not supported due to technical limitations.
 There are currently no plans on supporting this format.
+- "Joke" (e.g. silver-bordered and acorn-stamped cards) are not included in any capacity, including when they were legal in Commander from December 1, 2017 to January 15, 2018.
+  - This excludes cards from Unfinity without the acorn stamp.
 - Digital-only formats, including on MTG Arena are not supported.
     - Pauper is an exception; it was eventually sanctioned in paper, but the banlist for the format is maintained from its time as an MTGO-exclusive format.